KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/README.md

 {% include "./3resize-images.md" %}

 ## Change the color of the title {#text-color} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 Color helps differentiate sections within a website and helps convey importance.
-In this section we'll change the color of the "LadyDev Bar & Grill" title.
+In this section we'll change the color of the headers.
 {% include "./4title-color.md" %}

 ## Cascade background color changes {#cascade} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>